-If you’ve ever been in the unfortunate situation to experience acne or bad skin, then you know how shattering it can be to your self confidence, but actually acne is a good thing, because it’s like a message that something in your body is out of balance, and usually it’s the gut.
+If you’ve ever been in the unfortunate situation of experiencing acne or bad skin, then you know how shattering it can be to your self-confidence.

-Below I’ll share with you my top 5 best probiotics for acne that have tremendously helped me with clearing my skin and I bet they can also do the same for you.
-Number 1 is the probiotic that I still use daily, just because of how good and healthy it makes me feel!
+Below I’ll share with you my top 6 best probiotics for acne that have tremendously helped me with clearing my skin.

 Best Probiotics for Acne Reviewed